Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 I've now created tests and added a simple call to each method responsible for the same function within my actual project to mock our `FileStorage`'s function.
 I also just discovered and made use of `anyString()`.
 That and the related methods like int and more are amazing!!
+---

+---
-## Day "6" - Finishing Touches and Return of MenuHandler - 19/01-25
+## Day "6" - 'The Light at the End of the Tunnel' - 19/01-25

-- [ ] Add some structure and clarity to the diary for ease of navigation.
+- [x] Add some structure and clarity to the diary for ease of navigation.
 - [x] Add comments to point out what test covers what part of assignment.
 - [x] G/VG - Create test to *filter* based on time/distance/date (Dunno what's expected here, like before or after x?)
 - [x] *Actually* take a break for once.